kevinbgreene/functional-data-js/PART_ONE.md

 toObject(tree); // -> { key : 4, left : 'Empty', right : 'Empty' }
 ```

 You will notice this code copies nodes on the path to the new node.
 Nodes that are not on the insertion path are shared with the new Tree, returned as a result of this insertion, an the old Tree.
+Just look at the first conditional in the destructureTree branch.
+The value to insert is less than or equal to the current.
+The right sub-tree can be shared.
+The opposite is true if the value is greater.

-Find min
+The next thing we want to do with a binary search tree is to search.
+We will start with the simplest search.
+Just find the minimum (or maximum) value in our Tree.
+In the case of finding the minimum value we just keep moving left until we reach the end.
+We do so by recursively calling the min function on the left child node until we reach a left child node that has an empty left child.
+If you were to write this code in an object oriented language you would check for an empty left child node by checking a property on the node object.
+Something like node.left === null.
+Here we need to destructure the left node to see if it has an empty left child.
+If it does have an empty left node we return the current node we're on, else we recurse into the left node.

 ```
 function min(tree) {